XRPL-Labs/XUMM.NET.SDK/README.md

 ##### IXummMiscClient.GetPingAsync()

-The `ping` method allows you to verify API access (valid credentials) and returns some info on your XUMM APP:
+The `GetPingAsync()` method allows you to verify API access (valid credentials) and returns some info on your XUMM APP:

 ```C#
 @inject IXummMiscClient _miscClient